Most people assume turning off a mobile phone’s GPS/Location Services will prevent others from being able to track their

 1 – Your cellular provider constantly tracks your location using a method called triangulation, and that method works even if your phone isn’t a smartphone.

-In a nutshell, they log which cell towers are currently within range of your phone, then they plug that data into a special algorithm that “triangulates” your approximate location based upon the signals your phone is transmitting to the closest towers.
+In a nutshell, they log which cell towers your phone is in range of, then they plug that data into a special algorithm that “triangulates” your approximate location based upon the signals your phone is transmitting to the three (or more) closest towers.

-Of course if you happen to be in a remote area where there’s no cellular signal available at all, your location cannot be tracked by triangulation.
+Of course if you happen to be in a remote area where there’s no cellular signal available from at least three towers, your location cannot be tracked by triangulation.

-However, most places that are anywhere near a city, town or major highway will have at least some cellular service, and it doesn’t take much of a signal for your cellular company to be able to triangulate your location.
+However, most places that are anywhere near a city, town or major highway will have at least some cellular service from multiple towers, and it doesn’t take much of a signal for your cellular company to be able to triangulate your location.

 And now I’m going to dispel a popular myth about cell phones…

 The police aren’t the only folks who can legally get your location data from your cellular provider.
 In fact, if your phone is turned on, virtually anyone can use an online tracking service to find out where you are at this very moment.

-Bottom line: Simply disabling your phone’s Location Services will not hide your current location.
+Bottom line: Simply disabling your phone’s GPS/Location Services will not hide your current location.
 If you truly want to prevent others from tracking your whereabouts, you’ll have to either leave your phone at home or keep it powered off (and some phones can even be tracked when powered off).